Chapter 1 : Manic Panic Mondays

-Biscuits and deathtraps for Annie for being awesome with the fixing and giving me the idea in the first place, respectively.
-Love to Gubby, who is diving in the insanity with me.
-And finally, Jordan, because she likes being mentioned.
+Love to Annie for giving me the idea in the first place; Gubby, for diving in the insanity with me; and finally, Jordan, because she likes being mentioned.

 ♥ ci by julia/ahoythere

 Upon my entrance to the charms classroom, the girls in the corner go silent out of reverence.
-Possibly fear.
-What’s the difference between the two, anyway?
+Or fear.
+What's the difference between the two, anyway?

 Professor Flitwick taps on the board.
-The tallest of the girls shoves a sheet of parchment underneath her desk, and I catch sight of the bold title before it disappears from view: Witchy Business.
-She shoots me a dirty look and I respond in kind.
+The tallest of the girls shoves a newspaper under her desk, and I catch sight of the bold title before it disappears from view: Witchy Business.
+She shoots me a dirty look.
+Journalism is a thankless trade.

 The name is Clemence Fitzgerald.
 In the newspaper business, there's a lot in a name.
-Not rubbish like "Selena means moon" in Latin or Greek or Parseltongue—Clemence means "merciful” and any halfwit can tell you that I am anything but.
-I mean the name in the byline, that one very important bit in ten-point serif font, small caps, kerned in fresh virgin ink saying who wrote the article.
+Not rubbish like "Selena means moon" in Latin or Greek or Parseltongue—Clemence means "merciful" and any halfwit can tell you I am anything but.
+I mean the name in the byline, that one very important bit in ten-point serif font, small caps, and fresh virgin ink saying who wrote the article.

 Look closer.
 What it really says is, "It's me you should thank for digging up what you don't have to."

 It runs in my blood.
 I learned from Great-Aunt Rita, best known for her stint at The Daily Prophet and her scarcely-sourced biographies.
 Rubbish writing, brilliant businesswoman.
 She babysat me.
 Was terrifically enthusiastic about it—"Children are walking paper shredders," to quote her.
 But in my young age, I showed a spark of talent for her trade, and it was uphill from there.
 Seven years later, here I am: Machiavellian editor for Hogwarts' hottest news source.